FeatureBaseDB/featurebase-docs/docs/sql-guide/functions/function-tanimoto.md

 ---
 # TANIMOTO() scalar function

-The TANIMOTO scalar function determines the similarity of data in a specified table or view.
+The TANIMOTO scalar function quantifies the degree of similarity between two sets of data in a specified table or view.

 <!-- QUERY - can JACCARD be substituted for TANIMOTO?-->